h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 The RADIUS protocol {{RFC2865}} uses MD5 {{RFC1321}} to sign packets, and to obfuscate certain attributes.
 Current cryptographic research shows that MD5 is insecure, and recommends that MD5 should no longer be used.
 In addition, the dependency on MD5 makes it impossible to use RADIUS in a FIPS-140 compliant system.
 There are many prior discussions of MD5 insecurities which we will not repeat here.
 These discussions are most notably in [RFC6151], and in Section 3 of {{RFC6421}}, among many others.

 This document defines an Application-Layer Protocol Negotiation (ALPN) {{RFC7301}} extension for RADIUS which removes the dependency on MD5.
 Systems which implement this transport profile are therefore capable of being FIPS-140 compliant.
 This extension can best be understood as a transport profile for RADIUS, rather than a whole-sale revision of the RADIUS protocol.
-To support this claim, a preliminary implementation of this extension was done in an Open Source RADIUS server was done.
+To support this claim, a preliminary implementation of this extension was done in an Open Source RADIUS server.
 Formatted as a "patch", the code changes comprised approximately 2,000 lines of code.
+This effort shows that the changes to RADIUS are minimal, and well understood.

 The changes from traditional TLS-based transports for RADIUS are as follows: